 The Buyer’s Guide to Rigid Heddle Looms is here to help you evaluate my three top picks.
 A Rigid Heddle Loom is a great place to start on your weaving experience.
 But, finding the best loom for you can be a challenging and confusing job.

-There are so many different rigid heddle looms that I thought I would outline some of the differences in the brands.
+Because there are so many different rigid heddle looms that I thought I would outline some of the differences in the brands.
 A rigid heddle loom is a frame loom.
 The various configurations applied by manufacturers assist the weaver.
 As I go through the different looms, I will point out the additions and how they facilitate or hamper the weaving.

 - Where/how do you plan to weave?
 On a tabletop, the loom anchored between your body and a table edge, or the loom in a stand.
 (Stands provide the most comfortable weaving position.)